Singapore's Covid-19 travel lane with Germany: Should you go?

 Border controls

-"It's easy to be critical, especially when comparing Germany with Singapore and how swiftly we responded," Ms Tong said.
+"It's easy to be critical, especially when comparing Germany with Singapore and how swiftly we responded," Ms Tong, the freelance writer, said.
 "But we're also much smaller and we don't have open borders.
 The Schengen area makes enforcement so much more difficult."

 The 26 European countries in the Schengen area have removed all border controls to ensure the free movement of their people within it.
 Germany currently institutes compulsory quarantine for travellers from some Schengen regions with higher risk for infection, including parts of Greece, France and Spain.